Creating and Printing Large Format Posters (Plotting)

-Two large format poster printers(called "plotters") are available at the Help Desk (IACC 150) for specialty printing.
+Two large format poster printers(called "plotters") are available at the IT Help Desk (Quentin Burdick Building 150) for specialty printing.
 Color laser printing is also available in the clusters.
-TLMC learning assistants can assist customers in setting up their print projects and sending them to the Help Desk plotters or cluster printers.
+TLMC learning assistants can assist customers in setting up their print projects and sending them to the IT Help Desk plotters or cluster printers.

-Two plotters for printing large posters are available at the Help Desk in IACC 150.
+Two plotters for printing large posters are available at the IT Help Desk in Quentin Burdick Building 150.
 One plotter prints 36” wide and the other 42” wide.
 Posters can be up to 72” long.
 The plotters (poster printers) cannot print all the way to the edge of the paper.
 Therefore, all posters must have a 1/2-inch margin on the sides.
 This means that the "printable area" is 41 inches wide for 42-inch posters, and 35 inches wide for 36 inch posters.

 Always use the largest, highest quality images when creating large posters for plotting.
 Almost always, images lose quality when they are enlarged.

 Resolution should be set to 144 pixels per inch or higher.

 The following software programs are commonly used to create and/or save plots and are available in the TLMC lab:

 - Adobe InDesign

 - Adobe Acrobat